-Yes, Council notifies the public 48 hours in advance before spraying any reserve or open area accessible to people or animals through signage.
-Strict controls are in place for what can be sprayed and when, considering factors like weather, equipment, and pedestrian activity.
-Spraying near schools, playgrounds, and kindergartens is limited.
+Council provides public notification at least 48 hours in advance of spraying broadleaf lawns in Councils large reserves or open areas accessible to people or animals.
+Notification is communicated through signage.
+Strict guidelines govern what can be sprayed and when, taking into account factors such as weather conditions, equipment, and pedestrian activity.
+Spraying near sensitive areas like schools, playgrounds, and kindergartens is limited to ensure safety.

 Council also operates a ‘no-spray’ register whereby residents can choose not to have glysophate used on road reserves in the urban areas and wall lines outside their private houses.
 Once registered, residents are responsible for meeting specific weed control requirements.